bjornmeansbear/lectureScripts/WhatIsSGD.md

 To define sustainable graphic design we must first define what it is we are sustaining.

-Here are some definitions of sustainability…
+Here are some competing definitions of sustainability…

-If sustainable graphic design is design in service of what we want to sustain — what's worth sustaining? (this means that if we want to sustain the status quo, then that is what sustainable graphic design is — hmmm!?).
+If sustainable graphic design is design in service of what we want to sustain — how do you decide what's worth sustaining? (if we want to sustain the status quo, then that is what sustainable graphic design is — hmmm!?).

 Ehrenfeld wants to sustain “that all humans and other life should flourish.”

 Designer Bruce Mau has a similar description for the goals of _Massive Change_: “Our project is the welfare of _all life_ as a practical objective.”

+So, this is what we'll use as our definition of Sustainable Graphic Design for the remainder of the talk:

-So, sustainable graphic design is “graphic design in support of all life flourishing,” or “graphic design for the welfare of all life.”
+sustainable graphic design is “graphic design in support of all life flourishing,”

+or

+“graphic design for the welfare of all life.”

 Sustainable Graphic Design defined this way is _different_ than status quo, or "regular," cultural production.
 All life flourishing is not the traditional goal of business, culture, and design.

-Throughout art and design history, new thinking and new tools launched new aesthetic outcomes.
+Throughout art and design history, “different” meant new thinking and new tools and launched new aesthetic outcomes.

-Sustainable graphic design requires new and different thinking.
-Sustainability brings with it all manner of new technologies, new social structures, and new tools.
+Sustainability brings with it all manner of new technologies, new social structures, new tools.

-Sustainable graphic design should then carry with it the potential for different, new styles/aesthetics.
+Should Sustainable graphic design then carry with it the potential for different, new styles/aesthetics?

-Is selecting a font that uses minimal ink the best way to select a font?
-Should a font’s or grid’s appearance matter as much as the energy and material and social ills it saves?
+An example: Selecting a font: Is selecting a font that uses minimal ink the best way to select a font?
+Should a font’s appearance matter as much as the energy and material and social ills it saves?
 Would a font that is more condensed and thus uses up less space (saving tons of paper over a print run and exposure to chemicals to the printers) be better?
 Can we combine the these?
 The thinest, most condensed, lightest ink coverage font is the most sustainable?
 This can easily be taken absurd lengths.

-This line of design problem solving is limited in its ability to exact meaningful change.
-It tackles resultant outcomes from a resource perspective; but doesn’t necessarily embrace “the welfare of all life.”
+And this line of design problem solving is limited in its ability to exact meaningful change.
+It can be Critical Design, critiquing the status quo.
+And it tackles resultant outcomes from a resource perspective; but doesn’t necessarily embrace “the welfare of all life.”
 Negative effects can be minimized, but is focusing on resource efficiencies enough?
-Making choices around resource use might make “less bad” graphic design, does it make for _sustainable_ graphic design.
+Making choices around resource use might make “less bad” graphic design, does it make for _sustainable_ graphic design? //////// An Example: Goes with above stuff...
+Sustainability.
+Experimental letterforms made using 000letter <http://kielm.land/>. playing around w/ idea of minimal line width and general scale for saving both space and ink coverage.

-Is there a way to graphic design that uses old materials over and over again?

-Can we apply the _Cradle to Cradle_ cyclical idea of _waste = food_ to our graphic designing?

-Via the "waste = food" concept, Michael Braungart and William McDonough want us to understand our culture's problematic relationship with waste.
+±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±

 Nature produces no waste; outputs from one system are always inputs for another.
 Our current design and consumer cultures do not operate in this way.

+Michael Braungart and William McDonough call this concept "waste = food."
+Through it, Braungart and McDonough want us to understand our culture's problematic relationship with waste.
+We see raw materials, we turn them into things, and then they go away when we're done.

 > designers make garbage.
 > Karrie Jacobs,  _Disposability, Graphic Design, Style, and Waste_

 Our inputs have only one output, trash!
 And trash must be sent away; not locally used for making more design…

+Can we apply the _Cradle to Cradle_ cyclical idea of _waste = food_ to our graphic designing?
 How can creative waste from a design process become food for other designs/design processes?
 Is this a way to achieve beauty?

+±±±±±±±±±±±±±±±±±±±±±±±±±±±±

+An example: Reduction as a design strategy.
+Taking one starting point and attempting to reduce colors, forms, coverage, etc. / Include Make/UnMake graphics?

+An example: Critical Design: Sustainabilitist design should be critical of the status quo.
+How does something visual do this?
+Include a design-a-day that fits this?

+A counter example: The Bauhaus.
+One place to find graphic design “goodness.”
+This is one formal outcome from a set of ideals.
+But, does this offer us anything once taken to the realm of the sustainable? does this say anything about the welfare of all life? // A bauhaus graphic of some kind?

+An Example: What conveys the feeling of sustainability semiotically?
+Does this feel sustainable?
+Are these indicative of sustainability other than just as signs we’ve prescribed this meaning to? // image: Graphic of windmills and trees and such // Does the way that this look signal sustainability? // image: Buckminster Fuller's world fair geodesic dome!

 ±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±